Ernyoke/certified-aws-ai-practitioner-notes/04-managed-ai-services/transcribe.md

     - Can learn the context associated with a given word
 - We can use both for highest transcription accuracy

+## Amazon Transcribe Medical

+- Automatically converts medical-related speech to text (HIPAA compliant)
+- Has the ability to transcribe medical terminologies such as:
+    - Medicine names
+    - Procedures
+    - Conditions and diseases
+- Supports both real-time (microphone) and batch (upload multiple files) transcriptions

 ## Use Cases

 - Call Analytics: